Founder & Lead Editor

 If I'm being honest, the Alphafly 3 looks like it came from the future.
 The aesthetic is aggressive, technical, and screams "speed."
 You'll see it in loud colorways like "Neon Yellow" or "Sail/Black-Crimson".

-As for versatility?
-Well, it’s not versatile.
+Versatility?
+It's not versatile.
 Let me explain.
 This is a specialized tool.
 It is phenomenal for Marathons and Race-Day Tempo Runs.
 But for walking the dog or going to the office?
 No way.
-It’s too bulky, the aesthetic is too intense ("poor" style score for casual), and the stack height makes it awkward for anything but running straight ahead fast.
-It is a Ferrari; you don't drive it to the grocery store.
+It's too bulky, the aesthetic is too intense ("poor" style score for casual), and the stack height feels awkward for anything but running straight ahead fast.
+It's a Ferrari; you don't drive it to the grocery store.

 Quality and Durability